ology/Election-Viz/README.md

     source('presidential-candidates.R')

-This will produce individual _PNG_ charts for each year in the _charts/_ subdirectory.
+This will read the harvested data files and produce individual _PNG_ charts for each year in the _charts/_ subdirectory.